 Morus rubra x 'Illinois Everbearing.'
 This easy-going Midwest native attracts birds and people during summer months with little care.
 Big black-purple fruit make great eating off the tree, or use for tarts/pies/jams.
 Water during dry spells and prune lightly in early spring.
 Fast growth to 20' x 15.'
-Plants as of October 2020 are about 2.5' tall, size of photo, going dormant.
-OUT OF STOCK.
+Plants as of October 2021 are about 2.5' tall, size of photo, going dormant.

 |Contorted Mulberry 1 gal|

 Morus alba 'Unryu' is a fantastically twisted specimen that is especially appealing in the winter landscape.
-During summer months the small white fruit slowly turn violet and make exotic bouquets when stripped of leaves.
+During summer months the small white fruit slowly turn violet.
+You can pop them in your mouth or leave on branches for exotic bouquets when stripped of leaves.
 Self-fertile.
 Leaves can be used to feed silkworms.
-To 10' x 10'.
-Plants as of November 2020 are about 2.5' tall, going dormant.
+To 8' x 6'.
+Plants as of October 2021 are about 2.5' tall, going dormant.

 |Dwarf Everbearing Mulberry grower's pot|

 Morus nigra.
 The dwarf everbearing mulberry produces fabulous berries throughout summer months on a small bush, suitable for containers through zones 6-9.
 Can be pruned to 4' in pots or 6' in the ground.
 Self-fertile.
-Grown in 4" x 9" grower pots, these shrubs are about a foot tall, some branching, as of November 2020.
+Grown in 4" x 9" grower pots, these shrubs are about a foot tall, branching, going dormant as of October 2021.